-Feeding America San Diego (FASD)
+In February 2015, Feeding America San Diego (FASD)

 , the largest hunger-relief organization in San Diego County, launched the Diabetes Wellness Project.
 Approved by the UC San Diego Institutional Review Board, the project will be run by FASD staff and UC San Diego School of Medicine student volunteers.